 Hans Zimmer proposes to his partner during London performance

-Hans Zimmer has proposed to his partner on stage in London, telling the audience: “This is the woman I love, apparently she loves me.”
+Hans Zimmer has proposed to his partner Dina De Luca on stage in London, telling the audience: “This is the woman I love, apparently she loves me.”

 The Oscar-winning composer, 65, made the public declaration on Thursday night during his performance at London’s O2 arena which caused roaring applause from the audience.